Thomas Forster: Jacobite rebellion and exile

-In November 1715 Forster surrendered after his forces were surrounded during the Battle of Preston.
-He was imprisoned in Newgate Prison, but escaped to France in 1716.
+Forster and the main Jacobite force arrived in Preston on 10 November.
+The following day, Forster withdrew his forces from a strong defensive position at Ribble bridge, half a mile outside Preston.
+On 14 November 1715, Forster surrendered after his forces were surrounded during the Battle of Preston.
+He briefly evaded capture, including by hiding in a fireplace in the The Lord Crewe Arms Hotel, but was soon found by government forces.
+He was imprisoned in Newgate Prison, but escaped on 10 April 1716 having acquired a key to his cell, just four days before his scheduled trial for high treason.
+He then fled to France; a £1,000 reward was issued by the government for his capture.
 The details of his escape and the text of the royal proclamation ordering his arrest were published by the contemporary commentator Boyer (1716).
 He was attainted and expelled from Parliament on 2 February 1716.
 Several of his former comrades including Derwentwater and Oxburgh were executed.

 Forster managed to reach Paris, where he was sent money by William Dicconson, the Pretender's treasurer.
 He then joined the English Jacobites at the Stuart court, where he was made steward of the Household.
 He had been excepted from the Act of Indemnity, and his brother John succeeded to Adderstone in 1725.
 His nephew Thomas remarked, in correspondence, that he held out ‘little hopes’ of his ‘getting anything from the succession’.
 After the Pretender moved to Avignon from Rome he summoned Forster there in October 1727.

 Death and legacy

-Forster died unmarried in Boulogne, France on 27 October 1738, aged 55.
+Forster died unmarried in Boulogne-sur-Mer, France on 27 October 1738, aged 55.
 His body, after being initially buried at Boulogne, was returned to England and reburied at Bamburgh on 7 December.